Moving to Saudi Arabia: Relocation Guide for Doctors

 • Proof of address (utility bill or rental agreement)

-3. Islamic banking: Be aware that many Saudi banks operate under Islamic banking principles, which prohibit interest and certain types of investments.
+3. Islamic banking: Be aware that many local banks operate under Islamic banking principles, which prohibit interest and certain types of investments.

 5. ATMs and card payments: ATMs are widely available in urban areas, and credit/debit card payments are accepted in most establishments.